The DataTable component is a web component that displays data in a tabular format.

 ]

 The datatable component supports custom cell editor.
-You can pass a function to the cell
+You can pass a function to the cell property of the column definition.

 Because the whole library is written in lit, the cell editor is also written in lit.
 This means if you want to pass a custom cell editor, you need to pass a lit template.

-tag from the lit library.
-You can install it with npm install lit-html
+This can be done by using the html tag from the lit library.
+You can install it with npm install lit-html.
+Read more about lit here.

 To make a cell editable, you can replace the default content on a click event for example, and render the desired editor component.
-This example uses the dap-ds-input
+This example uses the dap-ds-input component as an editor.

 Click a cell in the title column to see the custom cell editor.